studentmediene/podkast.radiorevolt.no/INSTALLING.md

 8. Edit the file you just created, and fill in the missing information.
 (Follow the comments in that file.)

-8. Run (replace apache or apache2 with httpd if you're using a Red Hat distro):
+8. Run (replace apache2 with httpd if you're using a Red Hat distro):

     ```sh
     # Run the following if you have sites-available on your system: